hyperads/ios-sdk/docs/_banner.md

 ### Objective-C implementation

-First of all, in your AppDelegate file create an instance of HADFramework
+First of all, in your AppDelegate file create an instance of HADFramework.
 Import the SDK header in AppDelegate.h:

 ```objective_c
 #import <HADFramework/HADFramework.h>
 ```

-And in your application didFinishLaunchingWithOptions method call [HAD create]
+And in your application didFinishLaunchingWithOptions method call [HAD create]:

 ```objective_c
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {